Aardman/AnimatorChromaFilter/README.md

 ###Setting and updating parameters

-If no parameters are set then the filtering operation will apply default values with green as the chromakey colour.
+If no parameters are set then the filtering operation will apply default values listed in the table below.

 To set parameters or to update them, use the updateFilters method of **FilterPreviewController**